Krassnig/CodeDraw/INTRODUCTION.md

 ## Creating Animations

-Animations are created by drawing multiple frames and then pausing in between those frames.
+Animations are created by generating multiple frames with pauses in between each frame.
-In CodeDraw this is achieved by creating a loop, in which each iteration draws one frame and then waits a certain amount of time.
+In CodeDraw, this is accomplished by creating a loop, where each iteration produces a single frame and then waits a specific amount of time.

-The animation below increases the `sec` variable by 1/60th (one second) of a circle each iteration.
+The animation below increases the `sec` variable by 1/60th of pi (equivalent to one second) each iteration.
-Before drawing the entire canvas is cleared by calling the `clear()` method.
+Whenever the clock's second hand is updated, the entire canvas is cleared through `.clear()`.
-Then the clock's second hand is drawn and the twelve dots that display the hour.
+Subsequently, the clock's second hand is drawn, along with the twelve dots that indicate the hour.
-Finally, the `show(long waitMilliseconds)` method must be called to display the frame and wait for 1 second.
+Finally, the `show(long waitMilliseconds)` method must be called to display the drawn frame and wait for 1 second.
 The pause duration is specified in milliseconds, so 1000 milliseconds = 1 second.

 ```java